Diocese of Newcastle

 The Diocese of Newcastle is a Church of England diocese based in Newcastle upon Tyne, covering the historic county of Northumberland (and therefore including the part of Tyne and Wear north of the River Tyne), as well as the area of Alston Moor in Cumbria (historic Cumberland).

 The diocese came into being on 23 May 1882, and was one of four created by the Bishoprics Act 1878 (41 & 42 Vict. c.
 68) for industrial areas with rapidly expanding populations.
 The area of the diocese was taken from the part of the Diocese of Durham which was north of the River Tyne, and was defined in the legislation as comprising:

 The cathedral is Newcastle Cathedral (until 1882 the Parish Church of St Nicholas) and the diocesan bishop is Helen-Ann Hartley, Bishop of Newcastle.

+In 1966 the diocese appointed Northumberland Archives as its diocesan record office.
+The Woodhorn office of Northumberland Archives preserves and makes accessible the archival records of the diocese and its parishes.

 Bishops

 The diocesan Bishop of Newcastle is the ordinary of the diocese and is assisted by the Bishop of Berwick.
 Alternative episcopal oversight (for parishes in the diocese who reject the ministry of priests who are women) is provided by the provincial episcopal visitor (PEV) the Bishop suffragan of Beverley, Stephen Race.
 He is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.

 On 28 November 2015, Frank White, then the full-time assistant bishop, presented a proposal to the Diocesan Synod (within which diocese Berwick now lies) to revive the abeyant Suffragan See of Berwick.
 The Dioceses Commission approved the petition to revive the See and Mark Tanner was consecrated Bishop of Berwick on 18 October 2016; he later vacated the post upon his translation to Chester.
 Mark Wroe, formerly Archdeacon of Northumberland, was consecrated as Bishop of Berwick on 5 January 2021.

 Besides Race, there are five retired honorary assistant bishops licensed in the diocese: